 Nancy McKenzie (Western Maryland College ’78) has found her way through life via happy (and unhappy) accidents.
-She began working with sewing and other fiber arts when she was young----a long time ago.
+She began working with sewing and other fiber arts when she was young - a long time ago.
 She has knitted off and on since her teen years, and it has become a relaxation refuge for her.
 Her other creative work has included childbirth, writing and photography, working for more than 15 years as a correspondent for the Carroll County Times.
 She is a certified judge for the Maryland Association of Agricultural Fairs and Shows in knitting, crocheting, needlework, sewing, plants and photography.
 She is a certified instructor in Dance of the Phoenix Qi Gong.
-In her domestic life, she is surrounded by seven cats, two sourdough starters, and one husband, Ned Landis, who is the family musician.
+In her domestic life, she is surrounded by six cats, two sourdough starters, and one husband, Ned Landis, who is the family musician.
 She also knows how to fire a Civil War cannon.

 You can see a full list of our instructors and the classes they teach on our instructor page.

 Schedule a week or two, or three!
 Or, just sprinkle some classes in between other commitments.